lifeeric/prompt-engineering/README.md

 The Irish Bee Conservation Project is a charitable organisation that seeks to conserve all native Irish bee species.
 It has four "pillars of support" in its work: providing habitats, increasing biodiversity, holding education events and performing research into the decline of bee species.
 The organisation was formed in 2019 and registered as a charity in 2021.
 ```

-***sometime the temperature no longer has the same impact. and you'll get different output each time.***
+*** sometimes the temperature no longer has the same impact. and you'll get different output each time.***

-You can modify the instruction with adjectives like `very concisely` and `CONCISE` , so it will activate the different part of GPT-3 model, it says what does `CONCISE` mean, make it smaller.
+You can modify the instruction with adjectives like `very concisely` and `CONCISE`, so it will activate the different part of GPT-3 model, it says what `CONCISE` mean, make it smaller.
 Syntax Example:

 ```